PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

    update PAN-OS trusted CAs

    options:
      -h, --help            show this help message and exit --tag TAG, -t TAG     .panrc tagname
      --vsys VSYS           vsys name or number
      --template TEMPLATE   Panorama template
      --certs PATH          certificate archive path
-     --add                add intermediate certificates
-     --add-roots          add root certificates
+     --update              update certificates
-     --delete             delete previously added certificates
+     --delete              delete all previously added certificates
+     -T {root,intermediate}, --type {root,intermediate}
+                           certificate type(s) for update
-     --commit             commit configuration
+     --update-trusted      update trusted root CA for all certificates --commit              commit configuration
+     --dry-run             don't update PAN-OS
+     --show                show pan-chainguard managed config
      --admin ADMIN         commit admin
      --xdebug {0,1,2,3}    pan.xapi debug
      --verbose             enable verbosity
      --debug {0,1,2,3}     enable debug
      --version             display version

 guard.py Example
 ................

-``guard.py`` uses the certificate archive created by ``link.py`` to import the intermediate certificates, and optionally the root certificates, as trusted CA device certificates on PAN-OS.
-The .panrc tagname can specify a Panorama, firewall or multi-vsys firewall.
+``guard.py`` uses the certificate archive created by ``link.py`` to import the certificates as trusted CA device certificates on PAN-OS:

++ ``--tag`` specifies the .panrc tagname which can be a Panorama or firewall.

++ ``--template`` is used to specify the Panorama template to update.

-``--vsys`` is used to specify the vsys for multi-vsys firewalls.
++ ``--vsys`` is used to specify the vsys for multi VSYS firewalls and multi VSYS Panorama templates.

-``--template`` is used to specify the Panorama template to update.
++ ``--delete`` is used to delete all previously added certificates.

++ ``--update`` is used to perform an initial update or incremental update of certificates.

++ ``--certs`` specifies the certificate archive for the update.

++ ``--type`` specifies the certificate type(s) for the update:

-``--delete`` is used to delete previously added certificates and when used with ``--add`` will perform an update of the existing intermediate certificates.  ``--add-roots`` is used to add root certificates from the archive and is used to update the default PAN-OS root store with a custom root store.
+  * root - update only root certificates; this is used to update the default PAN-OS root store with a custom root store.

+  * root and intermediate - update root and intermediate certificates;
+    this is used to update the default PAN-OS root store with a custom root store and their intermediate certificates.

+  * intermediate - update only intermediate certificates.

++ ``--dry-run`` is used to show what actions ``guard.py`` would perform without updating PAN-OS.

++ ``--show`` is used the show the pan-chainguard managed configuration.

 The device certificate names can have a maximum length of 31 characters on Panorama and 63 on PAN-OS.
 They are constructed in a